Jump to the content

 It is equally important to provide and coordinate humanitarian aid - also with neighboring countries.
 Primarily for the millions of displaced persons, the injured and victims of violence.

-What can organizations like Terre des Hommes contribute to this?
-And how can the partner organizations of Terre des Hommes in Myanmar and Thailand help?
+What can organizations like Terre des Hommes contribute?
+And how can Terre des Hommes ' partner organizations in Myanmar and Thailand help?

 There are many ways: for example, there is use for a cross -border, humanitarian aid program of the Thai government for refugees and displaced persons.
 Political use at the international level is also important.

-Above all, you can help on site, even if this is associated with dangers for us and our organizations.
-Many of Terre des Hommes' partner organizations in Myanmar bring vital help such as food, medication and hygiene.
-Or they support with psychosocial help and, as far as possible, with lessons for the children.
+Above all, they can help on the ground, even if this involves risks for us and our organizations.
+Many of Terre des Hommes ' partner organizations in Myanmar bring vital aid such as food, medicine, and hygiene kits.
+They also provide psychosocial support and, where possible, education for the children.

 They also try to secure and strengthen the protection of the civilian population, especially in the sphere of influence of ethnic armed organizations.
 And they are currently expanding humanitarian aid in cooperation with the elected exile government and the regional, federal levels.
 These include in particular the interim executive council of the Karenni state and other MPs elected in 2020.
 In the sometimes self -managed areas, it is now important to enable a peaceful transition so that the population gets systematic administration and vital services again.